puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 {% task 3 %}

+Note that triggering a puppet run with the `puppet agent` tool is useful for learning and testing, but that in a production environment you would want to let the puppet agent run as scheduled, every 30 minutes, by default.
+Because you'll be running puppet right after making changes to the `site.pp` manifest puppet may not have a chance to refresh its cache.
+If your changes to the `site.pp` manifest aren't reflected in a puppet run triggered by the `puppet agent -t` command, try running the command again.

-Test the `site.pp` manifest with the `puppet parser validate` command, and run `puppet agent -t` to trigger a Puppet run.
+Test the `site.pp` manifest with the `puppet parser validate` command, and run `puppet agent -t` to trigger a puppet run.

-Once the Puppet run is complete, use the puppet resource tool to inspect the `ntpd` service again.
+Once the puppet run is complete, use the puppet resource tool to inspect the `ntpd` service again.
 If the class has been successfully applied, you will see that the service is running.